MicrosoftDocs/dynamics-365-intelligent-order-management/topics/support.md

 ## Support tickets

-You can contact a Microsoft Support representative and get support for Intelligent Order Management by using the **Help + support** experience in Microsoft Power Platform admin center.
+To get support for Intelligent Order Management, contact a Microsoft Support representative by using the **Help + support** experience in Microsoft Power Platform admin center.

 ### Prerequisites